 Papers and reference

-Bikeability: The National Cycle Training Standard
+The National Standard for Cycle Training and Bikeability

-For whom Cyclecraft is intended
+Cyclecraft is intended for:

 The content could also be useful to other road users and those involved professionally with road safety, driving instruction and the design and use of the highway network, in order to understand the principles of good cycling and the difficulties that cyclists sometimes face.